Open Source

 The code might eventually be public, with a correct license, once I get it to a point I'm happy with.

-The backend has changed a lot over the years.
+The backend libraries changed a lot over the years.

 There are things I would like to be done better, some things should be renamed, and others should be re-organized before the code goes into a public repository.